tylertitsworth/5th-age-srd/Classes/Druid.md

 ##### Adventurer Feat

-Allies you target with an aspect also gain temporary hit points equal to your Wisdom modifier (x2 at 5th level; x3 at 8th).
+Allies you target with an aspect also gain temporary hit points equal to your Wisdom modifier, twice at 5th level and thrice at 8th.

 ##### Champion Feat